 Our strategy is to close the gap between the resources available and the families who need them by working closely with the Government of Madhya Pradesh to focus on malnutrition awareness, identification, treatment, and prevention and inserting simple, but innovative technologies and practices.

-We employ 60 local women to act as Community Nutrition Educators to empower communities to combat malnutrition and identify children with severe acute malnutrition.
+We employ up to 75 local women to act as Community Nutrition Educators to empower communities to combat malnutrition and identify children with severe acute malnutrition.

 The largest challenge facing our CNEs, and the treatment of Severe Acute Malnutrition in general, is getting malnourished children to the Nutrition Rehabilitation Centers.

 Each child must have a caretaker stay with them for the entire 14-day course of treatment.
 However, many of the women are not able to stay that long, or even go to the NRC for the following reasons:

 - Household responsibilities (e.g. cooking or agricultural work)

 - Other small children in the household with no other caretaker

 Our CNEs and coordinators try to solve this with a variety of techniques, including:

 - Increased counseling in the field about the NRC treatment, why it is important, and why it lasts 14 days

 - Follow up with successful referrals by our coordinators